 - Professor Heinrich Arnold (retired in 1995) studied structural phase transitions.
 His interest in the use of synchrotron radiation resulted in a construction of powder diffraction beamlines in HASYLAB.

 - Professor Götz Eckold (moved to Göttingen in 1996) was involved in studies of phase transitions using inelastic and quasielastic neutron scattering.
 He constructed a three-axis spectrometer UNIDAS at the reactor DIDO in the Research Centre in Jülich.

 - Professor Gernot Heger (retired in 2009), as Prof. Hahn’s successor, further developed experimental crystallographic methods at the Institute, with a special emphasis on neutron scattering at the outstations in Jülich, Saclay, and Munich.

-- Professor Georg Roth (since 1996 at the RWTH, a successor of Prof. Woermann’s) has been a director of the Institute after Prof. Heger’s retirement.
-He is involved in single-crystal diffraction using x-ray and neutron radiation, a development of neutron instrumentation as well as in studies of properties in modern functional materials.
+- Professor Georg Roth (since 1996 at the RWTH, a successor of Prof. Woermann’s) was until July 31st, 2020 the director of the Institute after Prof. Heger’s retirement.
+He was involved in single-crystal diffraction using x-ray and neutron radiation, development of neutron instrumentations as well as in studies of properties in modern functional materials.

 - PD Lars Peters has headed the Institute for Crystallography as a deputy chair since August 1st, 2020.
 His field of work concerns the structure-property relationships in modern functional materials, in particular investigations of the immobilization of actinides by means of incorporation into solid phases relevant to final disposal.